spiffe/spiffe.io/content/spire/try/getting-started-linux-macos-x.md

 $ go build ./cmd/spire-agent
 ```

-Move the executables into a `bin` directory as expected by the rest of this document:
+Create, and move the SPIRE executables into, a `bin` directory as expected by the rest of this document:

 ```
 $ mkdir bin